The FY 2017 JSPS Research Fellowship for Japanese Biomedical and Behavioral Researchers at NIH (“KAITOKU-NIH”)

 With regard to personal information contained in application materials, it shall be strictly controlled in accordance with the “Law to Protect Personal Information Held by Independent Administrative Institutions” and JSPS’s own regulations for protecting personal information.
 JSPS will use such information exclusively for implementing its programs.
 (This may involve the provision of personal information to external companies commissioned to electronically process and manage program-related data.)

 If selected for a fellowship, fellows should note that their name, title, affiliated organization and country; research theme, host institution, host researcher’s name and title; and research reports may be given public access.
-With particular regard to information related to Short-term S visitors, it may be posted on JSPS’s webpage, published in other JSPS literature, or circulated to related institutions.
+Fellows are also asked to participate in surveys aimed at improving JSPS programs.

 11. Duty to cooperate in follow-up surveys